Greaver77/valkyrie/Valkyrie-Software-Cartman-Release.md

 <p align="center">[[images/cartman.png]]</p>

-## Overview
+## Prerequisites and Overview
-Words here about what this release contains in terms of features
+The JSC team is pleased to announce the latest release of Valkyrie Core Software.
+Please refer to the following guide to configure the Multisense IP in preparation for the upgrade to master.
+[Multisense SL IP Configuration](Multisense-SL).

 ## How to Install
-The JSC team is pleased to announce the latest release of Valkyrie Core Software.
 The steps below will outline a path to upgrade.

 #### Steps
 ##### Step 1